jrihon/thesis/chapters/01_chapter/01_resultdiscussion.typ

 //
 By iterating over a set of $Z_x$ and $Z_y$ values, ranging from [-60. $arrow.r$ 60.], one calculates a set of $(nu_1, nu_3)$ endocyclic torsion angles per gridpoint.
 @eq-Huang simply rearranges the terms from Huang _et al._ to return the pair of endocyclic torsion angles #mcite(("Huang2014improve"), biblio).
-The five-membered ring method return a 2D grid, returning sets of proper dihedrals to be used as constraints for GO procedures (@fig-ConfSamplingExplained B.).
+The five-membered ring method return a 2D grid, returning sets of proper dihedrals to be used as constraints for geometry optimisation procedures (@fig-ConfSamplingExplained B.).

 Sampling the six-membered ring space exploits two puckering formalisms.
 Through the use of the CP formalism, one can calculate a set of local elevations from a spherical coordinate $(Q, theta, phi)$, which is an abstraction of a six-membered ring conformation.
 It has been theoretically detailed by Cremer #mcite(("Cremer1990analytical"), biblio) and applied by Sega _et al._ #mcite(("Sega2011sixring"), biblio), to reverse engineer (or invert) the puckering coordinates to a full conformation.
 Starting from an equidistributed globe #mcite(("Deserno2004equiglobe"), biblio), the coordinates are passed into the function to calculate the set of local elevations per conformation.
 Based on assumptions on the magnitude of the bondlengths and -angles, the atoms are assigned a position in $RR^3$.
 Afterwards, the improper dihedrals ($alpha_1, alpha_2, alpha_3$) (Strauss-Pickett formalism; SP) are computed for and are used as constraints.
 The sphere represents the CP sphere (@fig-ConfSamplingExplained C.).
-The amplitude is kept as a constant at $Q$ = 0.67, as this is the value at which biologically relevant six-membered rings exist #mcite(("Haasnoot1992conformation"), biblio) @eq-GeneralCpEven defines all ringsystems with an even amount of atoms.
+The amplitude is kept as a constant at $Q$ = 0.67, as this is the value at which biologically relevant six-membered rings exist #mcite(("Haasnoot1992conformation"), biblio). @eq-GeneralCpEven defines all ringsystems with an even amount of atoms.

 $
 z_j = sqrt(frac(2,N)) q_m cos(phi_m + (2pi m frac(j-1, N))) + frac(1, sqrt(N)) q_(m+1) (-1^(j-1))